 - Minor systemic upset may occur.

-- Lesions of PLEVA may be associated with burning and pruritus.
+- Lesions of PLEVA are often associated with burning and pruritus.

 - The spots come up in crops.
 The rash may resemble chickenpox but takes much longer to clear.

-- Ulceronecrotic PLEVA presents with a sudden eruption of diffuse coalescent necrotic ulcerations associated with high fever, malaise and myalgia.
+- Febrile ulceronecrotic PLEVA (Mucha-Habermann disease) presents with a sudden eruption of diffuse coalescent necrotic ulcerations associated with high fever, malaise and myalgia.
+These lesions are usually very painful.

 Pityriasis lichenoides chronica (PLC)